Home > Guides > Best clean guitar amps

 Some players might need more wattage

 Fender clean sounds are second to none.
-And most of their amps have a reputation of working really well as one of the best clean amps for a pedal platform.
+And most of their amps have a reputation of working really well as one of the best clean guitar amps of all time.
 The Deluxe is certainly one of these amps.

 Marshall Astoria